SRI-International/QC-App-Oriented-Benchmarks/_setup/qiskit/README.md

 ## Configuring Quantum Hardware

 The `qiskit` package allows quantum circuits to be executed on real quantum hardware hosted by [IBM Quantum](https://quantum-computing.ibm.com/) and many other vendors.

+To use a hardware backend from a computer system provider other than IBM, you will need to install the "Qiskit Provider" module that is specific to that manufacturer.
+Please see the documentation provided by that provider.

-To use a hardware backend, [create an account](https://quantum-computing.ibm.com/docs/manage/account/) in IBM Quantum and save the account token in your local machine using instructions [here](https://quantum-computing.ibm.com/docs/manage/account/ibmq).
+To execute the benchmarks on IBM systems, go your account page ( [create an account](https://quantum-computing.ibm.com/docs/manage/account/) in IBM Quantum and save the account token in your local machine using instructions [here](https://quantum-computing.ibm.com/docs/manage/account/ibmq).

+## Run the benchmark programs in a Jupyter Notebook

+Many Python users prefer to execute these benchmark programs in a Jupyter notebook.
+Execute the following commands in the top-level directory of the benchmark repository and invoke the Jupyter notebook server.

+    jupyter-notebook

+This will invoke the Jupyter notebook in a new browser tab.
+There you can select the benchmarks-qiskit.ipynb notebook and execute most of the benchmarks.

+The first code cell of the notebook is configured by default to execute all the benchmarks on the Qiskit Aer simulator, running locally.
+Simply un-commenting the lines in one of the hardware sections will execute the benchmarks on a different backend system.

+Once configured, you can do a Run All command to execute all the top-level benchmarks at once.

+Important note: there may be costs associated with execution on some hardware systems.
+You may consider lowering the value of the num_shots, max_circuits, and max_quibts settings in the first code cell, during your initial testing to avoid unexpected charges.

 ## Run the benchmark programs in a command window.

 For example, in an Anaconda command window, you can enter the following commands to change the directory to the Qiskit Bernstein-Vazirani directory and run the benchmark program: